 We hope you’ve planned a few days for your stay.
 If you are a nature and adventure lover, there are so many ways for you to enjoy the great outdoors.
 See our guide on things to do in Waterton Lakes National Park to start filling your itinerary.

 Where to Stay in Waterton

-The town itself is a small one, so while there isn’t a huge number of options, you will not be disappointed by quality!
+The town itself is a small one, so while there isn’t a huge number of options, you will not be disappointed by the quality!

 Luxury Hotel in Waterton

 Be sure to enjoy a quintessential ‘afternoon tea’ at the Prince of Wales Hotel, and then unpack your bags!
 Standing for almost 100 years, this iconic hotel in Waterton offers more than just a bed to sleep in – it’s an actual historic experience.
-Enjoy the onsite bar and restaurant with views that can’t be beat.
+Enjoy the onsite bar and restaurant with views that can’t be beaten.

 Mid-Range Hotel in Waterton

 The Waterton Glacier Suites is well-located and furnished to spoil.
 Enjoy your own fireplace, balcony, and spa bath right in your suite.
 Plus it’s the only hotel that is open during the winter in Waterton.

 About a 15-minute drive from Waterton, the Rocky Ridge Country Lodge offers an affordable and comfortable alternative.
 Choose from an attached room or your own cabin, and enjoy soaking in the outside tub and the gorgeous views around it!